-The ORC, through the IBC and the BSO, implements a program to help ensure that research is conducted in full conformity with the provisions of the references as set forth in this document.
+The ORC, through the BSO and the IBC, implements a program to help ensure that research and instruction are conducted in full conformity with the provisions of the references as set forth in this document.
 To fulfill this responsibility, the Associate Vice President of the Office of Research and Sponsored Projects (ORSP) shall serve as the Institutional Official for the IBC.
 The ORC shall oversee:

-- 1. Preliminary review of BUA applications for completeness. - Maintenance of an IBC email account, IBC web pages, repository of all IBC documents including minutes, agendas, correspondence with PIs or department chair, disciplinary recommendations, etc. - 3.
-Compliance with specified IBC-related training requirements for PIs and IBC members.
+- 1. Preliminary review of BUA applications for completeness. - 2.
+Maintenance of an IBC email account, IBC web pages, repository of all IBC documents including minutes, agendas, correspondence with PIs or department heads, disciplinary recommendations, etc. - 3.
+Compliance with specified IBC-related training requirements for PIs and IBC members. - 4.
+Invitations to new members for the IBC, with input from the BSO, IBC Chair, EHS Director, Department Chairs/Deans, etc.

-- 4. Invitations to new members for the IBC, with input from the IBC Chair, BSO, EHS Director, Department Chairs/College Deans, etc. - 5.
-With the IBC Chair and BSO, generate and send the annual report to NIH. - 6.
-With the IBC Chair, prepare meeting agenda and BUA submission package. - 7.
-Distribute the IBC meeting agenda and BUA submission package to members in advance of the meeting. - 8.
-Communicate to the IBC Chair if a scheduled meeting will not meet quorum requirements. - 9.
-With the IBC Chair, finalize meeting minutes and distribute to members. - 10.
-Send a short annual survey to PIs with approved BUA(s) asking for any updates to the BUA. - 11.
-Review and revise the IBC Charter at least annually, in consultation with the IBC Chair and the BSO.
+- 5. With the BSO, generate and send the annual report to NIH. - 6.
+With the IBC Chair, prepare IBC meeting agenda and BUA submission package. - 7.
+Distribute the IBC meeting agenda and BUA submission package to IBC members in advance of the IBC meeting. - 8.
+Communicate to the BSO and IBC Chair if a scheduled IBC meeting will meet quorum requirements. - 9.
+Finalize IBC meeting minutes and distribute to the IBC members. - 10.
+Coordinate annually with PIs for any updates to approved BUA(s).